- What Is Pranayama?

 Pranayama can be described in different ways.
 For some, pranayama is the art of yogic breathing which uses certain breathing techniques to control the flow and circulation of life currents throughout the body.
 For others, it teaches one to breathe and improves the circulation of oxygen within the body.

-Pranayam allows the practitioner to be aware of their breath, increase their mindfulness, and improve their overall quality of life.
+Pranayama allows the practitioner to be aware of their breath, increase their mindfulness, and improve their overall quality of life.
 This is done through rich oxygenation of the blood and by promoting a calmer mind and body.
-In Sanskrit, the ‘prana’ in pranayama translates to ‘energy’ while ‘ayama’ translates to the distribution of energy.
+In Sanskrit, the ‘prana’ in pranayama translates to ‘energy’ or ‘life force’ while ‘ayama’ translates to the regulation or control of this energy.

 Why Practice Pranayama During Pregnancy?

 During the initial stages of labour, the body releases adrenaline due to the stress and anxiety experienced by the mother.
 This can delay the release of oxytocin, a chemical compound in the body which aids in the process of delivery.

 By practising pranayama, one can negate negative energy, relax, and aid the body to release oxytocin to make labour easier and smoothen it.
 Additionally, it helps cope with the pain by relaxing the body as well.

 Is Practicing Pranayama Safe for Pregnant Women?

 One question that is often asked is: “Is Pranayama Safe During Pregnancy?”
 While it is safe, there are some common unsafe pranic breaths for pregnancy such as:

 - Taking forceful breaths rapidly

 Consulting with your doctor or gynaecologist when practising specific pranayama techniques is recommended.
 This is because your body undergoes changes week-by-week during pregnancy.